ionStici/frontend/3-js/intro/objects.md

 If we log the object we see that the properties are ordered alphabetically.

 Arrays for ordered data.
 Objects for unstructured and named data.

+**Note:** the curly braces from an object is not a code block, it does not create its scope.
+Instead, it's just a way that we define objects (object literals).
+So all the code from curly braces from the object is in the global scope.

 <br>